News, tips, and product updates.

 Think about that person whose desk is covered in files, trinkets, stuffed animals, and numerous photos.
 An office hoteling space eliminates “nesting” while giving employees some of the structure they crave.

 Since employees won’t be able to store their things at a desk, consider purchasing lockers where they can keep their personal belongings.

+Finally, the real estate decision-makers, as well as team leads, will need training on how to use the reservation software’s analytics to better inform those decisions.
 By investing in desk booking software and dedicating some time to analyze the fluctuating space needs of your office hoteling space, you can create a safer, more productive environment for your employees while positively impacting the bottom line.

 Once you have reviewed the 10 office hoteling best practices above and are ready to put them to use in your workplace, the real work begins.
 Ready to create a more flexible, adaptable workplace experience — without worrying about high real estate costs or wasted office space?